Performance best practices and configuration guidelines for SQL Server on Linux

 Virtual Machines and Dynamic Memory

-If you are running SQL Server on Linux in a virtual machine, ensure you select options to fix the amount of memory reserved for the virtual machine.
-Do not use features like Hyper-V Dynamic Memory.
+If you're running SQL Server on Linux in a virtual machine, make sure you select options to fix the amount of memory reserved for the virtual machine.
+Don't use features like Hyper-V Dynamic Memory.

 To learn more about SQL Server features that improve performance, see Get started with Performance features.

 For more information about SQL Server on Linux, see Overview of SQL Server on Linux.